lumen-oss/lumen-oss.github.io/docs/tutorial/06-testing.md

 title: Testing Our Code
 ---

-Testing is an essential part of software development.
-It allows us to ensure that our code behaves as expected and that we don't introduce regressions when making changes.
+Testing allows us to ensure that our code behaves as expected and that we don't introduce regressions when making changes.
 In this chapter, we'll learn how to write tests for our Lua code.

 :::info Testing Framework
 In Lua, testing is primarily done using the [`busted`](https://github.com/lunarmodules/busted) testing framework.
-`lux` takes care of installing `busted` for you when running tests!
+Lux takes care of installing `busted` for you when running tests!
 :::

 ## Restructuring Our Project